yaraaldos/Diabetes-risk-prediction/README.md

 Lab: 56544  , group number : 2

 ## Project Description
+The problem this project addresses is the **early detection of diabetes** to prevent serious health complications.
-This project focuses on analyzing and predicting the risk of early-stage diabetes using the Early Stage Diabetes Risk Prediction Dataset from the UCI Machine Learning Repository.
+The project focuses on analyzing patient data to predict the risk of early-stage diabetes.

-Early-stage diabetes is difficult to detect because symptoms often go unnoticed until severe complications occur.

 **Our project aims to address this problem by:**
-- Classify individuals into categories (likely diabetic vs. non-diabetic).
-- Cluster patients with similar risk profiles to uncover hidden patterns.
+- Classify individuals as **"likely to have early-stage diabetes"** or **"unlikely to have diabetes."**
+- Identify key health indicators linked to diabetes risk.
+- Support early detection and timely medical intervention.

 ## Project Motivation
-Diabetes is often called a “silent killer” because its early stages usually go unnoticed until severe complications arise.
-Many individuals live unaware of their risks, which prevents them from taking preventive measures in time.

-By working on this dataset, our motivation is not only academic but also societal:
-- Data science can empower healthcare by identifying hidden signals in patient data.
+Diabetes is a growing global health issue that often develops silently, making early detection crucial for preventing serious complications.
+Working on this dataset is important for several reasons:

+- It allows the application of machine learning to predict individuals at risk of early-stage diabetes.
-- Early prediction can guide individuals to make lifestyle changes before irreversible damage occurs.
+- Early prediction can help guide lifestyle and medical interventions to reduce long-term health problems.
-- We want to contribute, even in a small way, to improving awareness and supporting global health.
+- The project contributes to raising awareness of diabetes risk and demonstrates the practical impact of data science in healthcare.

 ## Group Members:
 - Jana Almughamis – 445202372